District 5 Priorities

 1) Support Working Families

 We must put people first.
 Shannon will work to end regressive taxation, and ensure that the wealthy pay their fair share.
-We need to shift our priorities so that a Living Wage, Paid Family Leave, Universal Healthcare and Universal Pre-school are available for all.
+As a County we need to urge the State to make a Living Wage, Paid Family Leave, Universal Healthcare and Universal Pre-school available for all.

 2) Create a Thriving Economy with More Sustainable Opportunities

-As our current economic crisis is demonstrating, it is crucial that we sustainably diversify away from tourism.
 To create a more resilient and sustainable Hawaiʻi we need to create/support green technology/remote access jobs as well as build our alternative energy infrastructure.
-Shannon will be focusing on legislation that supports small-scale agricultural options that can help keep our community fed and our people working within our district to reduce commuting and increase our resiliency and self-reliance.
-We need food-hubs and co-op markets for local farmers to reduce the amount of travel and time it takes for them to find markets for their food- this will also make access to food easier for communities that are otherwise “food deserts” and relying solely on fast food options.
+Shannon will be finding innovative ways to support small-scale agriculture that can help keep our community fed and our people working within our district to increase our resiliency and self-reliance.
+We need small grant support for food-hubs and co-op markets for local farmers to reduce the amount of travel and time it takes for them to find markets for their food- this will also make access to food easier for our most rural communities.
 We must increase education and opportunities to get our youth interested in growing and creating their own food.
-Shannon will be introducing and encouraging legislation that encourages farm-to-table opportunities in the schools to enable children to participate in school gardening, where the fruits of their labor will end up in their own meals.
+Shannon will be introducing and encouraging legislation that encourages farm-to-table opportunities in our schools to enable children to participate in school gardening, where the fruits of their labor will end up in their own meals.

 3) Environmental Responsibility